c3g/GenPipes/README.md

 GenPipes consist of Python scripts which create a list of jobs running Bash commands.
 Those scripts support dependencies between jobs and smart restart mechanism if some jobs fail during pipeline execution.
 Jobs can be submitted in different ways: by being sent to a PBS scheduler like Torque or by being run as a series of commands in batch through a Bash script.
 Job commands and parameters can be modified through several configuration files.

-For a more detailed tutorial on how to use GenPipes, please visit our [tutorial page].(http://www.computationalgenomics.ca/tutorials/)
+**For a more detailed tutorial on how to use GenPipes, please visit our [tutorial page](http://www.computationalgenomics.ca/tutorials/).**

 On this page:

 [TOC]